This website uses cookies to ensure you get the best experience on our website. Learn more

 Walking safaris

-Sausage Tree Camp's guides are very knowledgeable and engaging, helping to bring the bush alive.
-Combined with a variety of scenic environments such as glades of tall riverine trees, plains dotted with Ilala palms and hidden lagoons make one of the best locations for walking safaris in Zambia.
-Travellers can walk straight out of camp or game drive to an interesting walking area and wildlife is never far away.
+Sausage Tree Camp's guides are knowledgeable and engaging, helping to bring the bush alive.
+The variety of scenic environments around camp, from tall riverine forest to open plains dotted and hidden lagoons make Sausage Tree one of the best locations for walking safaris in Zambia.
+And you can walk straight out of camp - magical!

 Wildlife safaris